 Pick up some cash envelopes for various holidays and stuff extra money into those envelopes throughout the year.
 It is the simplest way to start saving for Christmas, birthdays, or any other gift.

-Another idea is to look at The Debt Free Christmas Challenge.
+Another idea is to start the 100 envelope challenge.
 Pick a dollar amount that is doable for your budget and start saving now.

 Bonus Tip for Families

-For us, these are the three Christmas gifts we give to our children:
+For us, these are the three inexpensive Christmas gifts we give to our children:

 - One Learning Gift